ftr9/Lab6_number_1/readme.md

 }
 ```

-# Step-2 - Write this
+# Step-2 - Write this in UserControl1.Designer.cs

 ```
 namespace Number1